Common Medical School Interview Questions: The Complete Guide

 8. Give an example of a time you worked in a team and how this approach contributed to the outcome

 Doctors will almost never be working alone, but rather in a multi-disciplinary team where everyone has a different background and different experiences.
-You need to show you are not only prepared for this, but are excited about it, and that you can see what benefits it brings to a task.
+You need to show you are not only prepared for this but are excited about it, and that you can see what benefits it brings to a task.
+Thankfully, there are many opportunities you can create yourself to aid with this before you enter your interviews.

 When giving your example, set it out with a formula such as STARR (Situation, Task, Action, Result, Reflection) so that you can get all the information across in a clear way.
 Make sure you talk about your role in the team, as this is what the interviewer is looking for.
 Remember not to take too long when describing the situation – this makes your answer lack focus.